Lymphatic system: Lymphatic vessels

 The lymphatic vessels, also called lymph vessels, are thin-walled vessels that conduct lymph between different parts of the body.
 They include the tubular vessels of the lymph capillaries, and the larger collecting vessels – the right lymphatic duct and the thoracic duct (the left lymphatic duct).
-The lymph capillaries are mainly responsible for the absorption of interstitial fluid from the tissues, while lymph vessels propel the absorbed fluid forward into the larger collecting ducts, where it ultimately returns to the bloodstream via one of the subclavian veins.
+Lymph capillaries are primarily responsible for the absorption of interstitial fluid from the tissues.
+Lymph vessels propel the absorbed fluid forward into the larger collecting ducts, where it ultimately returns to the bloodstream via one of the subclavian veins.

 The tissues of the lymphatic system are responsible for maintaining the balance of the body fluids.
 Its network of capillaries and collecting lymphatic vessels efficiently drain and transport extravasated fluid, along with proteins and antigens, back to the circulatory system.
-Numerous intraluminal valves in the vessels ensure a unidirectional flow of lymph without reflux.
+Numerous intraluminal valves in the vessels ensure a unidirectional lymph flow without reflux.
 Two valve systems, a primary and a secondary valve system, are used to achieve this unidirectional flow.
-The capillaries are blind-ended, and the valves at the ends of capillaries use specialised junctions together with anchoring filaments to allow a unidirectional flow to the primary vessels.
+The capillaries are blind-ended; the valves at the ends of capillaries use specialised junctions together with anchoring filaments to allow a unidirectional flow to the primary vessels.
 When interstitial fluid increases, it causes swelling that stretches collagen fibers anchored to adjacent connective tissue, opening the unidirectional valves at the ends of these capillaries and facilitating the entry and subsequent drainage of excess lymph fluid.
 The collecting lymphatics, however, propel the lymph by the combined actions of the intraluminal valves and lymphatic muscle cells.